Hofner Basses &

 The 500/1 bass featured a symmetrical violin style design, was very light weight, had very good playability and a was offered at a reasonable price.
 The 500/1 was conceived in 1955 by Walter Hofner who believed a violin shaped bass would be easy to manufacturer along side of his existing double bass production line.
 The 500/1 was unveiled in 1956 at the Frankfurt Music Fair.
 It's ironic but the 500/1 was not available in the UK until 1963.
 The Selmer company began importing Hofner guitars into Great Britain in 1958 however they did not import 500/1 violin basses until about 1963.
 It's a good thing McCartney visited Steinway's Music otherwise the Beatles might be known for using a Fender or Rickenbacker bass !

-The 500/1 featured a hollow body, was light weight and had a 30" scale.
+The 500/1 featured a hollow body, flat back (until 1962), light weight and short 30" scale.
 The back and sides were made of laminated flamed maple with a solid spruce top.
 Later the top was changed to laminated spruce.
 The fret board was made from Brazilian or Indian rosewood and had 20 frets (the 1957 models had 21 frets).
 The finish consisted of nitro-cellulose lacquer.
 Early Hofner basses used strip style tuners however later models used individual tuning machines.
 500/1 necks were originally quite fat using solid maple but truss rods were added later to allow a smaller stronger neck.
 Pickups were originally positioned in traditional neck and bridge locations however in pickups were moved together in late 56 close to the neck however they were moved apart again in 1962 to improve tone.

 It should be noted that Hofner did not included serial numbers on early 500/1 basses however many distributors added their own serial numbers to the headstock or near the tailpiece.